argoproj/argo-cd/docs/operator-manual/applicationset/Generators-SCM-Provider.md

         allBranches: true
         # If true, recurses through subgroups.
 If false, it searches only in the base group.
 Defaults to false.
         includeSubgroups: true
+        # If true and includeSubgroups is also true, include Shared Projects, which is gitlab API default.
+        # If false only search Projects under the same path.
+Defaults to true.
+        includeSharedProjects: false
         # Reference to a Secret containing an access token. (optional)
         tokenRef:
           secretName: gitlab-token